 Run-Off-Road Accidents Account for Over Half of Traffic Fatalities

-According to the FHWA, there are three objectives that can be focused on in order to reduce the number and severity of a run-off-road collision:
+According to the FHWA, focusing on three objectives can reduce the number and severity of run-off-road collisions:

-2. Reduce probability of very harmful crashes when vehicles do leave the road or cross into opposing traffic lanes.
+• Reduce the probability of very harmful crashes when vehicles do leave the road or cross into opposing traffic lanes.

 Speeding